misiektoja/spotify_monitor/README.md

 <a id="manual-commands"></a>
 ### Manual commands

 The examples below use a PyPI install.
 For a manual script install, replace `spotify_monitor` with `python3 spotify_monitor.py` on macOS or Linux and `python spotify_monitor.py` on Windows.
+Docker users can copy the complete command prefixes from the [Usage guide](https://misiektoja.github.io/spotify_monitor/usage/#command-format).

 Sign in to [Spotify Web Player](https://open.spotify.com/) with Firefox then import that login: